Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 > propositions are often modeled as functions which map a possible world to a truth value.
 For instance, the proposition that the sky is blue can be modeled as a function which would return the truth value {%emph()%}T{%end%} if given the actual world as input, but would return {%emph()%}F{%end%} if given some alternate world where the sky is green.
 > - [Wikipedia <sup>(link)</sup>](https://en.wikipedia.org/wiki/Proposition)

-Such functions deterministically tell us how to interpret any proposition as {%emph()%}T{%end%} or {%emph()%}F{%end%} and imbue the entire enterprise with a structured meaning that is interesting.
+Such functions deterministically tell us how to interpret any proposition as {%emph()%}T{%end%} or {%emph()%}F{%end%}.
+If they interpret the logical connectives properly, they imbue the entire enterprise with a structured meaning that is interesting by design.

 As a cool aside, if you view {%emph()%}T{%end%} as the singleton set and {%emph()%}F{%end%} as the empty set, you can see the standard set theoretic semantics of propositional logic as a generalization of this semantic interpretation of predicate logic.
-So you can define the functions above using truth tables (in the style I used earlier) or you can define them as set operations like unions, intersections and such.
+So you can define the logical connectives above using truth tables (in the style I used earlier) or you can define them as set operations like unions, intersections and such.
 The approaches are the same (up to isomorphism).

 # About Types